Facebook admits not doing enough to prevent Myanmar violence

 NEW YORK (AP) — Facebook is admitting that it didn’t do enough to prevent its services from being used to incite violence and spread hate in Myanmar.

-A Facebook executive, Alex Warofka, said in a blog post late Monday that the company “can and should do more.”
+The company “can and should do more” to protect human rights and ensure it isn’t used to foment division and spread offline violence in the country, Alex Warofka, a product policy manager, said in a blog post.

-Facebook has gotten heavy criticism for permitting itself to be used to inflame ethnic and religious conflict in the country, particularly against minority Rohingya Muslims.
-A report it commissioned confirms this and offers recommendations.
+Facebook commissioned the nonprofit Business for Social Responsibility to study the company’s role in Myanmar and released the group’s 62-page report late Monday.

-The nonprofit Business for Social Responsibility released the report on the eve of the U.S. midterm elections, prompting critics to question its timing when so many people are focused on other news.
-Facebook says the report was focused on “Myanmar stakeholders,” for whom the U.S. elections are not a priority.
+It has come under heavy criticism for permitting itself to be used to inflame ethnic and religious conflict in the country, particularly against minority Rohingya Muslims.
+The report confirms this and offers recommendations, including preparing for “massive chaos and manipulation” in the country’s 2020 parliamentary elections.

 Most Read Business Stories